 Los Angeles has always been known as the hub of the film industry, the sunny hotspot where beautiful actors and eccentric directors convene to make movie magic.
 But, as we enter what many are calling the Golden Age of Television, the film industry’s small-screen competitors have finally reached an equal level of glamor and prestige.
-Big-budget cable networks and new-age streaming services are churning out programs with the powerful storylines and character development once reserved for feature films.
+Big-budget cable networks and new-age streaming services are churning out TV shows filmed in LA with the powerful storylines and character development once reserved for feature films.

-Since many viewers are more likely to stay in and binge-watch a series than make the trek to a local theater, we’ve compiled a list of locales that are featured in your favorite LA-based Netflix shows.
+Since many viewers are more likely to stay in and binge-watch a series than make the trek to a local theater, we’ve compiled a list of locales that are featured in your favorite Netflix TV shows based and filmed in LA.

 Flaked — Venice

 Will Arnett, creator and star of Netflix’s “Flaked,” has called Venice home since 2000, and he’s even described his show as a love letter to the beachside community.
 The dark comedy focuses on a cadre of typical Venetian residents, including a recovering alcoholic (Chip) who is portrayed by Arnett himself.
 Its bright and calming cinematography sheds a light on the beautiful scenery around town, so if you walk about, you’re bound to recognize some of the many houses and storefronts used in the show.
 But whatever you do, be sure to hit the Venice canals, the serene stretch near where Chip’s charming bungalow is located.